isav-workshop/isav-workshop.github.io/2023/README.md

 of the workshop proceedings, which will be published by the IEEE Computer Society (more details will be forthcoming).

-## Timeline/Important Dates (to be updated)
+## Timeline/Important Dates

 :------------------|:--------------------------------------
-12 Aug 2022        | Paper submission deadline (was 5 Aug 2022)
+04 Aug 2023        | Paper submission deadline
-09 Sep 2022        | Author notification
+08 Sep 2023        | Author notification
-30 Sep 2022        | Author doing remote presentation upload video recording of their talk (note: this deadline is FIRM) 30 Sep 2022        | Camera ready copy due (note: this deadline is FIRM) 13 Nov 2022        | ISAV'22 workshop at SC22, morning session
+29 Sep 2023        | Author doing remote presentation upload video recording of their talk (note: this deadline is FIRM) 29 Sep 2023        | Camera ready copy due (note: this deadline is FIRM) 12-17 Nov 2023     | ISAV'23 workshop at SC23, morning session

 ## Committees and Chairs